anthony-mills/raspberrypi-carputer/README.md

 In the near future the following features are planned:

+* Ironing out issues with return trips on the trip meter.
+At the moment the issues seem sporadic and needs further collection of real "on road" data to debug.

 * The ability to save a play queue to the MPD filesystem as a playlist

 * PHP script that acts as a podcast agregator finding and downloading new episodes as they are released and then making them available to the MPD daemon.